 Research from 2019 suggests that in a romantic relationship, this abuse typically begins slowly after you’ve fallen hard and fast.

-This early stage might have felt so intense and overwhelming you never stopped to consider whether they might be too fantastic.
+This early stage might have felt so intense and overwhelming that you never stopped to consider whether they might be too fantastic.
 Then slowly, negging or other manipulative tactics began to replace the gifts and declarations of love.

 Narcissistic parents might also offer love, adoration, praise, and financial support until you do something to displease them and lose their favor.
 Then they, too, often turn to tactics like negging, silent treatment, and gaslighting.